The64thGamer/cheeseepedia/content/ms0q4t8xc6n4lk9o/content.md

 ## Trivia

-- The former voice of Chuck E. Cheese, Duncan Brannan, described wearing the head as wearing a bomb on your head.{{< cite 1 >}}
+- The former voice of Chuck E. Cheese, Duncan Brannan, described wearing the head as wearing a bomb on your head.[1]

 ## Formatting